 Zyro: Plans and pricing

-Zyro has four different subscription options, although the lack of a free trial or free forever version is a little disappointing.
-The cheapest Basic plan appears to offer excellent value for money, with the advertised price of $2.90 a month getting you 3GB of bandwidth, 1GB of storage, and full access to the Zyro website builder.
+Zyro has four different subscription options (opens in new tab), although the lack of a free trial or free forever version is a little disappointing.
+The cheapest Basic plan appears to offer excellent value for money, with the advertised price of $2.90 a month getting you 3GB bandwidth, 1GB storage, and full access to the Zyro website builder.

 However, a closer look reveals that things aren’t quite as good as they appear.
 To access the advertised price, you will have to subscribe for four years up front.
 If you’d rather pay monthly, the price rises to a much higher $8.90 a month.
 The same concept applies to all plans.